For as far back as I can remember, I’ve felt depressed but until I was sixteen I didn’t know it had a name. I thought it was just life.

 Between the ages of 16 and 25 I was hospitalized too many times to count.
 I tried to kill myself many times, received many stitches, I starved myself and tried to hate myself out of being depressed.
 I felt like I had no reason to be depressed, I just had a lack of willpower.
 I just couldn’t handle life.

-Eventually something in me shifted and in one last effort to save my life I applied to go to Homewood, a residential treatment facility about an hour away from home.
-About a year later I was admitted into their “Integrated Mood and Anxiety Program” during which time I was forced to talk to other people that were depressed.
-I was terrified out of my mind but I did it.
+Eventually something in me shifted and in one last effort to save my life I started trying different therapies.
 I did art therapy, horticultural therapy, cognitive behavioural therapy.
 I began to realize that I wasn’t depressed because of lack of willpower.
 That I had a treatable illness.

-A year later I did a post-traumatic stress disorder program at Homewood.
+A year later I did a post-traumatic stress disorder program.
 It helped me feel safe enough to stop self-destructing and once I learned how to sit and tolerate my feelings something major from my past floated up to the surface of my mind.
-It feels like one of the last essential puzzle pieces of my recovery.
+Memories of being terribly abused as a child.
+Those memories are one of the last essential puzzle pieces of my recovery.

-I’m still in therapy now and am on a ton of medication, but finally my life is improving.
+I’m still in therapy now and am medication, but finally my life is improving.
 I do a lot of art and a lot of writing and I find joy in my many pets.
 Working with mindyourmind.ca has given me direction and hope for a better mental health system, and a world of less stigma associated with mental illness.